davewalker5/ti-84-python/README.rst

 Minimising the Source Code
 --------------------------

-The docstrings and comments in the code are of little use when viewed on the calculator screen so, optionally, to reduce the size of the code a simple "minimiser" is provided that can be run prior to transferring it to the calculator.
+The docstrings and comments in the code are of little use when viewed on the calculator screen so a simple "minimiser" is provided that can be run to reduce the size of the code prior to transferring it to the calculator.
+This is optional as the code will still run without being reduced in size.

-While it falls short of a true minification, it does the following:
+While the process falls short of a true minification, it does the following:

 - Removes docstrings
 - Removes full-line comments

-To run the minimiser, run the following commands:
+To run the minimiser, enter the following commands:

 ::